balancer/tokenlists/README.md

 To make changes to the balancer tokenlist edit the files in [src/tokenlists/balancer](https://github.com/balancer/tokenlists/tree/main/src/tokenlists/balancer).

-1. `metadata.ts` - Edit this to change the highlevel tokenlist metadata.
+1. `metadata.ts` - Edit this to change the high-level tokenlist metadata.
 1. `tokens/<network>.ts` - Edit this to add or remove tokens from the generated tokenlist.
 E.g Tokens for Arbitrum go in `tokens/arbitrum.ts`, tokens for Ethereum go in `tokens/ethereum.ts`.